Secret detention part of Syria 'campaign of terror:' U.N.

 GENEVA (Reuters) - Syrian activists and other citizens have vanished into secret detention as part of a “widespread campaign of terror against the civilian population” by the Damascus government, U.N. investigators said on Thursday.

-Some armed groups in northern Syria, especially the Islamic State of Iraq and the Levant (ISIL), have also abducted people into incommunicado detention and denied their captivity, tantamount to the crime of enforced disappearances, it said.
+Some armed groups in northern Syria, especially the Islamic State of Iraq and the Levant (ISIL), have also begun to abduct people into incommunicado detention and denied their captivity, tantamount to the crime of enforced disappearances, it said.

+ISIL has also sought ransoms or prisoner exchanges, which constitute separate war crimes, it added.

+But most witnesses have identified Syrian intelligence officers, soldiers and pro-government militias as having snatched people whose fate remains unknown, according to the independent investigators led by Brazilian Paulo Pinheiro.

-In a separate report, London-based Amnesty International said ISIL was perpetrating “a shocking catalogue of abuses” in secret jails across northern Syria, including torture, flogging and killings after summary trials.
+In a separate report, London-based Amnesty International said Islamist militants were perpetrating “a shocking catalogue of abuses” in secret jails across northern Syria, including torture, flogging and killings after summary trials.

-But the United Nations investigators said most witnesses identified Syrian intelligence officers, soldiers and militias loyal to President Bashar al-Assad as having snatched people whose fate remains unknown.

-“In Syria, silence and fear shroud enforced disappearances.
-In several cases, individuals who reported a disappearance were themselves detained,” said the report by the independent investigators led by Brazilian Paulo Pinheiro.

-With a view to future prosecution, the U.N. investigators have already drawn up two confidential lists of suspected war criminals on both sides, naming individuals as well as units believed to have carried out atrocities.

-More than 100,000 people have been killed in the conflict and millions forced from their homes, according to U.N. figures.
-Shi‘ite fighters from Iraq and Lebanon’s Hezbollah have fought alongside Assad’s army, while Sunni militants have flocked from across the Islamic world to join the rebels.

-Amnesty said that ISIL, one of the most powerful jihadi groups to emerge from the almost three-year-old conflict, operates seven clandestine prisons in rebel-held areas, dispensing torture and summary killings.
+It said that ISIL, one of the most powerful jihadi groups to emerge from Syria’s almost three-year-old conflict, is operating seven clandestine prisons in rebel-held areas.

 Detainees are held for reasons ranging from suspected theft to offences against Islam such as smoking or sex outside marriage.
 Others are seized simply for challenging ISIL authority or belonging to rival armed groups, it said.